ankraft/ACME-oneM2M-CSE/docs/ACMEScript-commands.md

 structure with the attributes.
 The attributes are added to all following requests until a new or empty structure is defined with this command.

+The attribute names may have a path to set attributes in sub-structures.

 Some of the most common attributes are recognized (see following list), all others are assigned to *filterCriteria*.